Third woman accuses fugitive director Roman Polanski of sexual assaulting her as a minor

 She said she is “not over it” and Polanski should face justice.

-“He fled the country, years have passed and he’s famous but that does not excuse his criminal conduct of sexually victimising minors,” she added.
+“He fled the country, years have passed and he’s famous but that does not excuse his criminal conduct of sexually victimising minors,” she said.

 Ms Allred said her client has reported allegations to law enforcement but will not file a civil case.

-Robin said that until now she had told no one accept a friend a day after the alleged attack, fearing that her father would “do something that might cause him to go to prison for the rest of his life”.
+He said: “The whole thing doesn’t make any sense.
+She just went to the police apparently.
+Well fine, but for what purpose?
+The statute (of limitations) has long passed, she’s not going to sue him civilly.

-The director of The Pianist, 83, admitted the lesser charge of having unlawful sex with Ms Geimer during a photoshoot at Jack Nicholson’s Hollywood Hills home in 1977.
+“She’s basically remained silent for 45 years and then comes forward because Samantha Geimer annoys her, that just doesn’t ring true.”

-He is said to have plied her with champagne and a sedative during the assault.
+The director of The Pianist, 83, admitted the lesser charge of having unlawful sex with Ms Geimer during a photoshoot at Jack Nicholson’s Hollywood Hills home in 1977 where he is said to have plied her with champagne and a sedative.

-Polanski fled the country in 1978 fearing his sentence would be extended after he spent 42 days in jail.
+Polanski, now living in Paris, France, fled the States in 1978 fearing his sentence would be extended after he spent 42 days in jail.

 Los Angeles Judge Scott Gordon has been preparing his ruling over Ms Geimer’s request since June 14.

-Robin joins Ms Geimer as an accuser as well as British actress Charlotte Lewis who claimed Polanski abused her “in the worst possible way” in his Paris apartment in the 1980s when she was 16.
+The other accuser is British actress Charlotte Lewis who claimed Polanski abused her “in the worst possible way” in his Paris apartment in the 1980s when she was 16.

 Join the conversation - comment here